-How Will My Medical Bills Be Paid After My Car Accident?
+How Are My Medical Bills Paid for the Crash?

 If you have been injured in a car accident, it is reasonable to expect to pay your medical bills and have money for yourself for your pain and suffering.
-But for many accident victims, it is first things frist.
-How will I get my medical bills paid.
+But for many accident victims, it is first things first.
+How will I get my medical bills paid?

 There are three common sources to pay for your medical bills in the event you are injured in a car accident in Maryland.